numfocus/small-development-grant-proposals/README.md

 #### Can I see the randomisation script?

-Yes! we are testing the interface and will put the script in this repository.
-The execution of the script will happen using github actions.
+Yes!
+The [script is available in this repository](./scripts/project_selection.py).
+The execution of the script will happen using github actions (this is still working on progress)

 ### How will be GitHub used to manage the projects?